rwiankowski/homeserver-nixos/README.md

 > **Perfect for**: Home lab enthusiasts, privacy-conscious users, and anyone wanting to self-host their digital life with minimal maintenance.

+> DISCLAIMER - this entire project was vibe-engineered with claude.ai

 ## ✨ Features

 ### 🎬 Media & Entertainment